StefanEJonsson/osiris/README.md

 Note that parameters have to be assigned a name.
 This is so that they can be saved in files during/after training.

-If a file already exists with the same name as your parameter, the initialization is discarded and the parameter is initialized using whatever is stored in the file instead.
-Note that parameters are opened automatically, but they are not saved automatically.
+If a file already exists with the same name as your parameter, the parameter is opened from that file.
+In that case it will ignore your assignment `(i => 3*i + 1)` in this case, and just use the file instead.
 In order to save a parameter, use `myParameter.save()`.

 ### Output Pins